21 Fun Things to Do in Central Park, New York City

 16. Mellow out at Sheep Meadow

-Take a break from exploring the area and stop for a picnic or lay out on the expansive, lush Sheep Meadow.
+Take a break from exploring Central Park and stop for a picnic or lay out on the expansive, lush Sheep Meadow.

 Once grazed by real sheep, now it serves as a popular lounging spot for a moment’s rest from busy city life.

-There’s never been a better time to follow the flock for a few moments of respite.
-Head to Sheep Meadow and get to grazing.
+There's never been a better time to follow the flock for a few moments of respite.
+Head to Sheep Meadow and don't forget to bring a great book.

 17. Amble by the Ramble

-Getting its name from its gentle arc, the Bow Bridge is the oldest cast-iron bridge here, and definitely the most popular.
+Getting its name from its gentle arc, the Bow Bridge is the oldest cast-iron bridge in Central Park, and definitely the most popular.

 Every inch of Central Park is teeming with wildlife – keep an eye out for ducks and geese wading through the water.